- About this Blog

 Developer B wants to work on some new features of the game but he’s in a hurry and doesn’t want to wait for A to fix his bugs.

-Once they have agreed on the changes, they can then agree to update the master file that is stored in GitHub.
+Once they have agreed on the changes, they can then agree to update the main file that is stored in GitHub.

 The first steps in creating a pull request are: